Last updated on October 15th, 2023

 Best Foods & Fruits That Lower Blood Sugar

-Here is the list of foods that reduce blood sugar level.
+Here is a list of foods that reduce blood sugar levels.

 1. Beans and Lentils

 Beans and lentils can be a fantastic addition to the diet of diabetes patients.
 They are low in glycemic index, which means they have a slower and more incremental influence on blood sugar levels.
 Beans and lentils come in the list of best foods for diabetes control.

 This helps in preventing spikes and crashes in glucose levels, which is crucial for managing diabetes.

 Beans and lentils are good sugar control food as they are rich in fiber and protein.
 Consuming them contributes to a feeling of fullness and can help control appetite and weight – both important factors for diabetes management.
 Studies have shown that including foods like black beans, kidney beans, or chickpeas with white rice reduced sugar levels in diabetes patients in comparison to consuming rice alone.
 The fiber in beans and lentils also slows down the digestion and absorption of carbs.
 This further assists in keeping your sugar levels in check.

 Varieties like black beans, kidney beans, pinto beans, chickpeas, urad dal, green whole moong daal, etc., are excellent choices.
 They’re not only nutritious but also versatile, making them easy to incorporate into a variety of dishes.

 Broccoli is one of the best food for diabetes control for multiple reasons.
 This green veggie is famous for its high fiber content, low glycemic index, and its anti-diabetic properties.
 Broccoli contains sulforaphane, a kind of isothiocyanate which helps reduce blood sugar.
 Some studies conducted on animals and humans indicate sulforaphane in broccoli brings a considerable drop in blood sugar and oxidative stress on subjects consuming it regularly.